Lars van der Laan

 About me

-I am a fourth-year Ph.D. student in Statistics at the University of Washington, advised by Marco Carone and Alex Luedtke.
+I am a final year Ph.D. student in Statistics at the University of Washington, advised by Marco Carone and Alex Luedtke.

-I am currently supported by a Netflix Graduate Research Fellowship, and work with Nathan Kallus and Aurélien Bibaut on sequential and long-term causal inference and nonparametric instrumental variables inference.
+I am supported by a Netflix Graduate Research Fellowship, collaborating with Nathan Kallus and Aurélien Bibaut on reinforcement learning and dynamic decision making (paper) and nonparametric instrumental variables inference (paper).
+This work tackles challenges such as estimating long-term causal effects from short-term experiments.

-I’ve applied my research in causal inference and machine learning to problems in both biomedical and technology domains, including internships at Genentech, the Fred Hutchinson Cancer Center, and Netflix.
-I am also a contributor to the tlverse software ecosystem and consult on software development for TLRevolution.
+Beyond methodology, I apply these ideas in biomedical and technology domains, through research internships at Genentech, the Fred Hutchinson Cancer Center, and Netflix.
+I also contribute to the tlverse open-source software ecosystem and consult for TLRevolution.